 - I have had some students who laugh almost the entire time during their lesson, which limits their advancement.
 I invite humor and make jokes in a lesson, but while therapeutic for a second, continuous laughter in vocal training becomes self-sabotaging.

 - I have had students who literally refuse to do the exercise they are being shown because it sounds bad, when that exercise is pivotal to their vocal progress.
-When they go into an exercise with resistance, they do it sloppily and noncommittally which puts them at risk of potentially doing damage.
+When they go into an exercise with resistance, they do it sloppily and noncommittally which puts them even at risk of potential damage.

 - Conversely, I have many students who are afraid of doing exercises because they believe it will take away their “unique voice” and that they will lose their signature sound.
 All the exercises do is show you an alternative route to producing sound more efficiently and you can decide whether or not you keep your sound with Good new habits, or Bad old habits.
 If you are a talented soccer player, will massage therapy and yoga cause you to lose your soccer playing ability?

-Unless you have vocal damage or other health issues interfering with the muscles in your voice, you can safely try any exercise I employ.
-If you have vocal defects or damage, I will notice that right away, and treat you the way I treat people who need vocal rehabilitation.
+Unless you have vocal damage or other health issues interfering with the muscles in your larynx, you can safely try any exercise I employ.
+If you have vocal defects or damage, I will notice that right away, and treat you the way I gently treat people who need vocal rehabilitation.
 If the damage is really bad I will recommend you see a doctor.
-I refuse to do anything that will harm your voice or your body.
-And I know how your body and voice works, short of a major genetic mutation that sets you apart from all other humans.
+I refuse to do anything that will harm your voice or your body, and I know how your body and voice works, short of a major genetic mutation that sets you apart from all other humans.
 You have the same gear as everyone else.

 Current Performance Demands

 Some students/clients are active singers professionally, or scholastically.
-If you have performance demands in the early stages of your training with me, you might not feel comfortable using new habits in your performance.at first, which means you will use your old familiar habits ,thus reinforcing them.
+If you have a high number of performance demands in the early stages of your training with me, you might not feel comfortable using the new habits in your performance at first, which means you will fall back on your old familiar habits ,thus reinforcing them.
 Until you commit to the new habits, you will not progress as rapidly as you are capable of.
-The most ideal training window is if you have a break of at least a couple of months before your next performance or audition.
+The most ideal training window is when you have a break of at least a couple months before your next performance or audition.
 That way, your new habits are getting the attention and reinforcement they need before performance.
-If you are a student with a high performance workload and you have that break, cram as much training and practice into that window as possible, to get yourself on the right track.
+If you are a student with a high performance workload and you have that break, cram as much training and practice into that window as possible to get on the right track.
 Trust me, it is worth the investment!
-If you don’t have the benefit of a break from performance, do your best, and be patient with the pace you are developing at which may be slower than the ideal.
+If you don’t have the benefit of a break from performance, do your best, and be patient with the pace you are developing at which may be slower than you would like.